 Time evolution of a 10Mpc (comoving) over-dense region within Illustris.
 While the right side shows a full-physics simulation that includes gas cooling, as well as stellar and black hole formation and feedback, the left side shows a simple simulation of the same region, which includes only gravity and hydrodynamics.

 Full 360 degree, stereoscopic (left/right) render.
-Meant to be viewed in the Oculus Rift, with a tool such as the Whirligig Player.
-Shows the evolution of the universe from shortly after the Big Bang to the present day, in gas temperature (blue: cold, green/orange: warm, red/white: hot).
+Meant to be viewed in the Oculus Rift, with a tool such as the Whirligig Player, which will let you "look around" as the universe evolves around you.
+Visualizes the evolution of cosmic gas temperature on scales of ~10 Mpc from shortly after the Big Bang to the present day (blue: cold, green/orange: warm, red/white: hot).
 4096x2048 resolution.

 Dome master down-sampled to 2k, 180 degree view, monoscopic.
 Meant to be viewed in a full-dome digital planetarium.
 For full 4K or 8K frames please contact us.
 Shows the evolution of the universe from shortly after the Big Bang to the present day, in gas temperature (blue: cold, green/orange: warm, red/white: hot).